-- (1) The degrees of Bachelor of Medicine and Bachelor of Surgery or the degree of Bachelor of Dental Surgery; or - (2) The Bachelor degrees in the relevant sciences field of the University and a CGPA of not less than 3.0 or equivalent; or - (3) An equivalent qualification approved by the Senate from time to time; and - (4) A non-Malaysian applicant whose degree is from a university or institution of higher learning where the medium of instruction for that degree is not the English language and where the applicant wishes to follow a programme and/or write his tesis in the English language shall be required: - (a) To obtain a score of 600 for a paper-based total (PBT); a score of 250 for a computer-based total (CBT) or a score of 100 for an internet-based total (IBT) for the Test of English as a Foreign Language (TOEFL); or - (b) To obtain a band of 6 for the International English Language Testing System (IFLTS)
+- (1) The degrees of Bachelor of Medicine and Bachelor of Surgery or the degree of Bachelor of Dental Surgery; or - (2) The Bachelor degrees in the relevant sciences field of the University and a CGPA of not less than 3.0 or equivalent; or - (3) An equivalent qualification approved by the Senate from time to time; and - (4) A non-Malaysian applicant whose degree is from a university or institution of higher learning where the medium of instruction for that degree is not the English language and where the applicant wishes to follow a programme and/or write his tesis in the English language shall be required: - (a) To obtain a score of 600 for a paper-based total (PBT); a score of 250 for a computer-based total (CBT) or a score of 100 for an internet-based total (IBT) for the Test of English as a Foreign Language (TOEFL); or - (b) To obtain a band of 6 for the International English Language Testing System (IELTS).

-- (1) The minimum duration of study shall be two (2) semester - (2) The minimum duration of study shall be eight (8) semester
+- (1) The minimum duration of study shall be two (2) semesters - (2) The maximum duration of study shall be eight (8) semesters

+(1) Dissertation:

-- (1) This programme is a research programme leading to the submission of a dissertation and the format is as provided in the University of Malaya (Master's Degree) Regulations 2014. - (2) Where the Faculty deems it necessary a candidate may be required to follow or follow and pass such course or course(s) as determined by the Faculty.
+This programme is a research programme leading to the submission of a dissertation and the format is as provided in the University of Malaya (Master's Degree) Rules 2014 and University of Malaya (Master's Degree) Regulations 2014.